geekcestchic/locale/README.md

 ###Versions & Setup

 This web app uses Rails 4.2.0, psql 9.4.0 and Angular 1.3.15.
-To get started, clone the project using the URL git@github.com:howarda9/locater.git, run a rake db:create db:migrate db:seed
+To get started, clone the project using the URL git@github.com:howarda9/locale.git, run a rake db:create

 ###System Dependencies